-If the project site's zoning has an "FA" Density District, no maximum density, then the maximum allowable units shall be determined by dividing the amount of Floor Area (in square feet) allowed by the Base FAR by a "standardized unit size" of 950 square feet.
-The resulting number shall be considered the base amount of units allowed.
-However, a Community Plan Implementation Overlay (CPIO) can establish a different "standardized unit size", in which case the amount of Floor Area (in square feet) allowed by the Base FAR is dived by the CPIO's "standardized unit size".
+- 1. Where a lot is in the FA Density District (with no maximum density), the maximum allowable units is determined by dividing the allowed floor area (in square feet) by the Base FAR, and then by a standardized unit size of 950 square feet.
+The resulting number shall be considered the base number of units allowed. - 2.
+A Community Plan Implementation Overlay (CPIO) or Specific Plan may establish a different method of calculation to arrive at the minimum number of restricted affordable units required.